 To reach Firebrand Pass hikers will make a semi-circle around Calf Robe Mountain.
 The hike begins in an open field, a transition zone between prairie and montane forest.
 Here you'll enjoy expansive views of Little Dog Mountain and Summit Mountain, as well as Calf Robe Mountain directly in front of you.
 You'll also likely notice a few aspen groves off in the distance as well.

-As the trail climbs a little higher it enters a fairly dense forest of aspens and pine trees.
-The presence of so many aspens makes this an excellent choice for a fall hike when their leaves turn golden yellow and orange.
+As the trail continues to climb higher it enters a fairly dense forest of aspen and pine trees.
+The presence of so many aspens makes this an excellent choice for a fall hike when the leaves of the aspens turn golden yellow and orange.

 At 1.5 miles hikers will reach the Firebrand Pass Trail / Autumn Creek Trail junction.
 A turn to the left will take hikers through Stevens Canyon, and eventually down to Marias Pass.
 To continue on towards Firebrand Pass you should turn right here.
-Up to this point the trail has been traveling on a westerly course.
-It now begins heading north as it begins making its way around Calf Robe Mountain.
+Up to this point the trail has followed a westerly course.
+It now begins traveling north as it makes its way around Calf Robe Mountain.